ezntek/cimi/README.md

 # CimiLang

-A very stupid programming language used for me to learn compiler engineering.
-Get ready to see some of the most cursed code on the planet.
+scuffed scripting language (evolution of `ezntek/beancode`), basically what beancode2 was supposed to be.

 ## Etymology

-Cimi means stupid in Rikatisyï (`/ri.kʰa.ˈtʰi.ɕy/`), a conlang made by my great friend [Kasreti](https://github.com/Kasreti) that I love very, very much.
-All the good English names were taken up, so I chose Rikatisyï instead.
-Cimi is pronounced `/tɕʰimi/` or like `Chimi` in English, I like in Bee but shorter.
+Cimi means stupid in Rikatisyï (`/ri.kʰa.ˈtʰi.ɕy/`), a conlang made by my good friend [Kasreti](https://github.com/Kasreti).
+Cimi is pronounced `/tɕʰimi/` or like `Chimi` in English.

-## Running

-`cargo run`